shanalily/rcos-status-updates/spring_2019/week_01.md

 ## Notes

 <!-- > This is an optional section for any sort of information that does not fall under any of the other categories. -->
+I went to the Ultimate Go workshop that I heard about through RCOS this past weekend, which was 9-5 on Saturday and Sunday, so I didn't have as much free time as I would like.